Uwazouri/top-mining/README.md

 ## Reference Libraries

 For project to work we need some libraries from the Valheim directory (BepInEx installed).
-Copy these files from your personal Valheim installation directory to the Lib folder:
+Copy these files from your personal Valheim installation directory to a new folder "TopMining/Libs" from the project root:

 BepInEx\core\0Harmony.dll
 BepInEx\core\BepInEx.dll